centre-for-humanities-computing/ndhl.neic/project_plan/ndhl_projectplan.md

 # Objective

 ## Background and project idea
-Because the humanities and arts are challenged by the technical requirement of the "digital revolution", development of e-Infrastructure has favored domain experts in the core humanities and arts areas (literature, history, media studies).
-It order to develop high impact research in Digital Humanities and Humanities Computing, it is also neccesary that expert users (researchers with rich code repositories and technical research profiles) get access to a *shared compute and data infrastructure that can facilitate code and data sharing for highly heterogeneous and unstructured cultural heritage data*.
-Nordic Digital Humanities Laboratory (NDHL) is an infrastruture initiative in the Nordic countries that with the goal of providing said infrastructure for expert users initially and, in time, for the rest of humanities and arts.
+Development of e-Infrastructuree in the humanities and arts have typically focused on enrichment of for domain experts in core areas such as literature, history, and media studies.
+Only recently we are starting to see infrastructural initiatives intended to support data-intensive research in digital humanities.
+These initiatives are however national and developed in parallel across the Nordics with limited knowledge sharing and cross-fertilization.
+To anticipate developments in national infrastructure and develop a pan-nordic platform for expert users (i.e., researchers with rich code repositories and technical research profiles), Nordic Digital Humanities Laboratory (NDHL) design and implement a *shared compute and data infrastructure that can facilitate code and data sharing for highly heterogeneous and unstructured cultural heritage data across the Nordics*.
+Nordic Digital Humanities Laboratory (NDHL) is a digital humanities initiative in the Nordic countries with the goal of providing said infrastructure for expert users initially and, in time, for the rest of humanities and arts.
 This project plan describes the prestudy for NDHL.

 ## Project objective
 [comment]: # (Summarise the result that should be achieved at a certain time, and